-Provide electrical site characteristics on a civil site plan (or on separate electrical site plan if more appropriate due to complexity) including power and communication service lines to the building and exterior location of proposed electrical equipment.
+Provide electrical site plan separate from civil site plan including power and communication service lines to the building and exterior location of proposed electrical equipment.
+Show all points of connection and associated poles and manholes or handholes.
+Show exterior lighting not attached to buildings.